tirtharajsinha/IOT-and-Robotics/README.md

 If your Pico ever gets into a really weird state and doesn't even show up as a disk drive when installing CircuitPython, try installing this [flash_nuke.uf2](https://cdn-learn.adafruit.com/assets/assets/000/099/419/original/flash_nuke.uf2?1613329170) which will do a 'deep clean' on your Flash Memory.
 You will lose all the files on the board, but at least you'll be able to revive it!
 After nuking, re-install CircuitPython.

-#### Install CircuitPython packages

-CircuitPython libraries are written in Python.
-They provide additional functionality and support external devices, beyond what is in CircuitPython itself.After connect your board to your computers usb you should see a drive named _CIRCUITPY_.
-Libraries are stored on your CIRCUITPY drive in a folder called lib.

-You can get the library packages bundle from [here](https://circuitpython.org/libraries) or find the indevidual library from thonny package installer.

 ## ESP-IDF

 Follow this official instruction for installing [ESP-IDF](https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/tutorial/install.md) in VS Code.